 - Single-leg hops

-Start with low-intensity plyometrics and gradually increase difficulty as you improve.
+Start with low-intensity plyometrics and gradually ramp up the difficulty as you improve.

 3. Focus on Balance and Proprioception

-Improving your balance and proprioception (your body’s ability to sense its position in space) can enhance knee stability and reduce the risk of ACL tears.
-Incorporate exercises such as:
+Sharpening your balance and proprioception (your body’s sense of its position in space) can boost knee stability and lower the risk of ACL tears.
+Work in exercises such as:

 - Single-leg balance drills